rohanjethwani17/Tartan-Smart-Home/docs/G2/blackbox-tests.md

   - set user defined time to BVA values (min, min+1, mid, max-1, max)
   - ensure all effects happen after simulating time passing

-## UC08
+## UC08 ✅ (Tested by R13 tests)
 - The alarm must be disabled by the user in person by entering a user-defined passcode.
 - Testing Strategy (equivalence classes)
   - attempt disabling alarm with incorrect password, doesn't work
   - attempt disabling alarm with correct password, does work
   - does this interact with HS05?
+"In person" = cannot be remote?

-## UC09
+## UC09 ✅ (Tested by R8 tests)
 - The IoT Controller shall automatically turn on the light when the house becomes occupied.
-- Testing Strategy (equivalence classes)
+- Testing Strategy (one-shot)
-  - house unoccupied -> unoccupied, light stays off
+  - house occupied with light off -> light must turn on
-  - house unoccupied -> occupied, light must turn on
+  - nothing is said about unoccupied houses affecting the lights

-## UC10
+## UC10 ✅ (Tested by R16 tests)
 - The IoT Controller shall allow the user to set the house temperature.
 The minimum temperature allowed is 50 degrees Fahrenheit (10 degrees Celsius).
 The maximum temperature allowed is 80 degrees Fahrenheit (27 degrees Celsius).